pikender/souploaf.github.io/resume.md

 *Developer / Ruby*

 - Helped with structuring of **CQRS/ES system with Ruby on Rails** framework
+- Exposure to AWS SQS (message queue) to process AWS S3 lifecycle events to load EDI/IFTSAI files to generate events based on route schedule and process to build an event store
 - Worked on FCL booking and integration in dashboard for better insights in delays and resolution tasks like custom clearance and legal formalities.